slowjams/LINQ/1-LINQ.md

 //----------------Ʌ
 ```

-Note that once you use `into`, the inner range variable goes out of the scope:
+Note that once you use `into`, the inner range variable goes out of the scope (outter range variable still valid):

 ```C#
 // code doesn't compile